Carlos Soler: Paris Saint-Germain

 On 1 September 2022, Soler signed for Ligue 1 club Paris Saint-Germain (PSG) on a five-year contract.
 The initial transfer fee was €18 million, potentially rising by €3 million.
 He made his debut five days later as a late-match substitute in a 2–1 Champions League home win over Juventus, and on 18 September he played his first league game off the bench in a 1–0 win at Lyon.

+Soler scored his first goal for PSG on 25 October 2022, concluding a 7–2 Champions League win against Maccabi Haifa at the Parc des Princes.
+He went on to start in the final group stage match against Juventus, a 2–1 victory; however, PSG lost out on top spot to Benfica.
+On 29 October, he scored his first Ligue 1 goal to open PSG's account in a 4–3 home win over Troyes, while also winning a penalty that Kylian Mbappé scored.
+He finished his first season as a Ligue 1 champion.

+During the 2023–24 season, Soler was often a substitute under compatriot manager Luis Enrique, who had played him fairly regularly in the Spain national team.

+Loan to West Ham United

+On 30 August 2024, Soler joined Premier League club West Ham United on loan for the 2024–25 season.
+On 14 January 2025, he scored his only goal for West Ham when he opened the scoring in a 3–2 victory against Fulham at the London Stadium.

+Real Sociedad

+On 1 September 2025, Soler returned to La Liga, signing for Real Sociedad on a four-year contract with an option for a fifth year.

 International career

 Soler was part of the Spanish Olympic team that took part in the delayed 2020 tournament in Japan, finishing with a silver medal.
 Later in August 2021, he was called up to the senior team for matches against Sweden, Georgia and Kosovo.
 He made his debut on 2 September away to the Swedes, scoring a volley after four minutes in a 2–1 loss, and three days later he netted again in a 4–0 win over Georgia in Badajoz.

 Luis Enrique called Soler up for the 2022 FIFA World Cup in Qatar.
 On 23 November, in Spain's opener against Costa Rica, he came on for Pedri after 57 minutes and scored in a 7–0 victory.
 In the last 16 against Morocco, he came off the bench in a goalless draw before having his attempt saved by Yassine Bounou in a penalty shootout defeat.